Biblical Principles for Physical Intimacy

 (Consider the Song of Solomon)

 III.
-The Primary Goal of Physical Intimacy is Giving and Providing Sexual Satisfaction for Your Spouse (Meeting One Another’s Desires). (the goal of love is to give, not get)
+The Goal of Physical Intimacy is to be a blessing to Your Spouse (Meeting One Another’s Desires).

 - The command is given by God in 1 Corinthians 7:3 (NKJV):